More Date Oriented Controls

 Popup Calendar

 This is popup version of Calendar.
-While it is built into the DateTextBox
+While it is built into the DateTextBox control,

-control, you can add it to your own Textboxes and other interfaces.
+you can add it to your own Textboxes and other interfaces.

-The PopupCalendar contains two parts, a toggle button and the Calendar control
+The PopupCalendar contains two parts, a toggle button and the Calendar control that

-clicks on the toggle button, the Calendar appears.
+toggle button, the Calendar appears.

-The documentation details how to hookup JavaScript to pass values between your
+The documentation details how to hookup JavaScript to pass values between your fields

-fields and the PopupCalendar.
+and the PopupCalendar.

 Click here: